 We offer a number of classes to help families prepare for the upcoming arrival of a new baby.
-Taught by our Certified Childbirth Educatiors, our classes include:
+Find out more about these and other programs in our Childbirth Education section.

 The Maternal/Fetal Medicine Unit at Yale-New Haven Hospital Saint Raphael Campus offers a variety of prenatal diagnostic tests and services to ensure both mother and baby receive proper care during pregnancy.
 The unit is staffed by a multidisciplinary team specializing in obstetrical ultrasounds and fetal assessment, and is equipped with a state-of-the-art 3D ultrasound machine with color Doppler.